Olofinjana: Swiss side Grasshopper Club Zurich appoint former Nigeria star as technical director | Goal.com

 Newly -promoted Swiss Super League side Grasshopper Club Zurich have announced the appointment of Seyi Olofinjana as the club’s technical director.

-The 40-year-old was the loan manager at Wolverhampton Wanderers and played a key role in ensuring the club maintain their Premier League status.
+The 40-year-old was the loan manager at Wolverhampton Wanderers and played a key role in ensuring the club maintained their Premier League status.

 The former Nigeria international parted ways with Wolves in April, where he has been since he retired from professional football.